jm-team/integration-examples/README.md

 Using [Fine Uploader][1] to solve real problems.

+Update:
+* add a VS Code launch(debug) way to run the server.

 Here are the examples covered in this repo:
 * [An AngularJS Directive using Fine Uploader UI and node.js][2]